biocypher/documentation/docs/community/contribute-codebase.md

 ## Larger Contributions

-If you want to contribute a larger change, please create an [issue](./contribute.md#categories) first.
+If you want to contribute a larger change, please create an [issue](./contribute.md#categories) first, or start a [Discussion](https://github.com/orgs/biocypher/discussions).
 This will allow us to discuss the change and make sure that it fits into the project.
 It can happen that development for a feature is already in progress, so it is important to check first to avoid duplicate work.
 If you have any questions, feel free to approach us in any way you like.

 ## Dependency management